Multifactor Authentication for athenaOne Login

 - You can choose to update by receiving an activation link via SMS as shown below.

-- Open the Google Authenticator app on your mobile device and follow the app’s instructions to add an account.
+- Open the authenticator app on your mobile device and follow the app’s instructions to add an account.

 - Once you have added the new account, you can delete the old one as it won’t be accepted.